AnalogGhost/one-missing-challenge/README.md

 # one-missing-challenge

-You are given an array with integers between 1 and 100,000, but one integer is missing.
+You are given an unsorted array with integers between 1 and 100,000, but one integer is missing.
 Write a function that determines the missing value.

+Run the command `npm install` to install the required dependencies.

+Run the command `npm test` to test.